 Sunday 9 July, Artswank with Suzanne Donisthorpe on MainFM, Richard Baxter’s portrait.
 With Richard Baxter talking about his portrait of me for the Archibald Prize.

-Monday 4 September, Start Up Geometry podcast with Scott Gosnell, Lynne Kelly on The Memory Code:
+Monday 4 September, Start Up Geometry podcast with Scott Gosnell (US), Lynne Kelly on The Memory Code:

 Tuesday 19 September, The Lyceum Club: Ancient memory techniques and their application, 10:30 AM, Lyceum Club Melbourne, members only.

 Monday 25 September, Castlemaine Book Club 2, The Memory Code.
 7:30 PM.

 Friday 29 September, Science on Top Podcast, http://scienceontop.com/sot-special-23-dr-lynne-kelly/